BV and BFV for the H-twisted Poisson sigma model: Introduction and brief description of the results

-The Poisson sigma model (PSM) \cite{Ikeda,Schaller-Strobl} can be viewed as an ideal toy model for introducing the BV-formalism \cite{BV1,BV2}: most notably, one has a relatively simple action functional giving rise to structure functions in the commutator of gauge transformations.
-This is absent in standard Yang-Mills (YM) type gauge theories, where then the less sophisticated BRST formalism is already absolutely sufficient (although with the exception of higher BF-theories, where one encounters a good example for the necessity of ghosts for ghosts already in the YM-setting).
-Structure functions appear otherwise typically within (super)gravity theories, the definition of which requires much more technical knowledge and the ensuing BV-extension considerably more calculational efforts.
-In addition, within the BV-extension of the PSM the original fields, the ghosts, and the antifields combine beautifully into superfields such that the BV action takes almost miraculously the form of the original classical action, just reinterpreted in terms of fields living on a super-extension of the worldsheet.
-A brief summary of the respective formulas, in particular, as they are found by the use of the AKSZ-technique, can be found in Appendix \ref{sec:PSMBV}---for the original literature we refer to \cite{AKSZ,Cattaneo-Felder,CFAKSZ} and for related reviews to \cite{RoytenbergAKSZ,Ikeda:2012pv}.
+The Poisson sigma model (PSM) \cite{Ikeda,Schaller-Strobl} can be viewed as an ideal toy model for introducing the BV formalism \cite{BV1,BV2}: Most notably, one has a relatively simple action functional giving rise to structure functions in the commutator of gauge transformations.
+This is absent in standard Yang-Mills (YM) type gauge theories, where then the less sophisticated BRST formalism is already absolutely sufficient---although with the exception of BF-theories in at least four dimensions, where one encounters a good example for the necessity of ghosts for ghosts already in the abelian YM-setting (see, e.g., \cite{Henneaux-Teitelboim}).
+Structure functions appear otherwise typically within (super)gravity theories, the definition of which requires much more technical knowledge and the ensuing BV extension considerably more calculational efforts.
+In addition, for the PSM, the original fields, the ghosts, and the antifields combine beautifully into superfields such that the BV extension takes almost miraculously the form of the original classical action, just reinterpreted in terms of fields living on a super-extension of the worldsheet.
+The latter feature does not come as a surprise, however, if the PSM is viewed as the AKSZ model to which it reduces for the choice of a two-dimensional source manifold.
+A brief summary of the respective formulas can be found in Appendix \ref{sec:PSMBV}---for the original literature on this subject we refer to \cite{AKSZ,Cattaneo-Felder,CFAKSZ} and for related reviews to \cite{RoytenbergAKSZ,Ikeda:2012pv}.

-The twisting of the PSM by a closed 3-form is obtained by merely adding \cite{Klimcik-Strobl} a closed 3-form $H$ as a Wess-Zumino term to the action functional of the PSM (or, if this 3-form is exact, $H=\rd B$, just the pullback of $B$).
-To keep the theory topological, the Poisson condition for the bivector field $\pi$ is then modified to \cite{Klimcik-Strobl,Park}
+The twisting of the PSM is obtained by adding a closed 3-form $H$ as a Wess-Zumino term to the action functional of the form of the PSM (or, if this 3-form is exact, $H=\rd B$, just the pullback of $B$ by the map from the worldsheet $\Sigma$ to the target manifold $M$) \cite{Klimcik-Strobl}.
+To keep the theory topological, the Poisson condition for the bivector field $\pi$ on $M$ is then modified to \cite{Klimcik-Strobl,Park}